National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Why is APY higher than APR?

-Use APY when comparing savings products and APR when comparing loan products.
+Use APY when comparing savings accounts, CDs, and investment products.
+Use APR when comparing loan products like mortgages, credit cards, and personal loans.

-Compounding frequency varies by financial product - from daily to annually.
-More frequent compounding results in a higher APY.
+Compounding frequency varies by financial product - from daily (365x per year) to annually (1x per year).
+More frequent compounding results in a higher APY for the same APR.

 The compounding frequency and interest rate level affect the difference.
-Higher rates and more frequent compounding create larger differences.
+Higher rates and more frequent compounding create larger differences between APR and APY.